Giorgi Maisuradze (footballer, born 2002)

-Giorgi Maisuradze (გიორგი მაისურაძე; born 31 January 2002) is a Georgian professional footballer who plays as a right-back for Ukrainian Premier League club Polissya.
+Giorgi Maisuradze (გიორგი მაისურაძე; born 31 January 2002) is a Georgian professional footballer who plays as a right-back for Ukrainian Premier League club Polissya Zhytomyr.

 He has won the Erovnuli Liga and Supercup and represented his country in the national U21 team.

 Club career

 Maisuradze joined Dinamo Tbilisi at the age of 10 and went through all age groups, becoming a champion of the national U15, U17 and U19 leagues.
 He made his debut for the senior team in a 2–1 win over Saburtalo on 8 August 2021.
 Maisuradze made 12 appearances for Dinamo the next year when they won the league, shortly followed by a Supercup title.

 Maisuradze had far more playing time in 2023.
 Apart from taking part in 25 league games, he also featured for the reserve team in the 2nd division and made his debut in UEFA competitions.

 In June 2024, Maisuradze concluded his uninterrupted twelve-year stay at Dinamo Tbilisi and moved to Ukrainian Premier League club Polyssia on a four-year deal for a fee of €400,000.
+On 10 April 2026, he scored his first Ukrainian goal in a 4–0 win over SC Poltava.